willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 });
 ```

 It will query the data at a preconfigured interval and check the current state of the build, based on information from all pipelines.
-If there is no word *"Failure"* in the response to the request, something wrong has happened and our *build checker* will turn on the red light, otherwise the green light will remain on, signaling that everything is ok.
+If there is no word *"Failure"* in the response to the request, something wrong has happened and our *build checker* will turn on the red light, otherwise, the green light will remain on, signalling that everything is ok.

 ## Tuning the architecture of our application

 Now that we've finished the first step and have seen our working with our components, let's think about improving our architecture.

-We can see that we have some rather loose values, which do not say much if we do not access the Johnny Five framework documentation, such as numbers 12 and 10.
+We can see that we have some rather loose values, which do not say much if we do not access the Johnny-Five framework documentation, such as numbers 12 and 10.
 For these and other configurations we will create a `configuration.js` file with Project information.

 The initial contents of this file will be: